-The course is designed to provide a basic understanding to the student-teachers about thenature and needs of different types of sensory disabilities.
-It will also equip them inundertaking screening, planning and instructing students with sensory disabilities.
+The course is designed to provIDe a basic understanding to the student-teachers about the nature and needs of different types of sensory disabilities.
+It will also equip them in undertaking screening, planning and instructing students with sensory disabilities.

-After completing this course, the student-teachers will able to
+After completing this course, the student-teachers will able to:

-• Describe nature, classificationand types of Hearing Impairment:

-• Interpret Impact of Hearing Loss

-• Demonstrate the nature, characteristics & assessment of students with low vision & visual Impairment.

-• Enumerate the educational Implications of Visual Impairment
+- Describe the nature , classification and types of Hearing Impairment - Interpret the impact of Hearing Loss - Describe nature, characteristics & assessment of students with low vision & visual Impairment. - Demonstrate Educational Implications of Visual Impairment.

-• Analyse the Impact of deaf-blindness & practices for functional development
+•Analyse the impact of deaf-blindness & practices for functional development.